victorFernandezF/Morse-Converter/README.md

 > - Enjoy

 ### Usage
-> The user writes a word in the box, and then press the button.
+> The user writes a word or sentence in the box, and then press the button.
 > The program will do all the work and show the result.

 <hr/>